Alaska & the Yukon

 Accommodation Name: Young's Motel

 Travel northeast through Palmer in the Matanuska Valley, a lush farming region where cabbages can grow to weigh more than 70 pounds in the 24-hour daylight!
-Up over scenic Tahnita Pass with spectacular vistas of Matanuska Glacier.
+Up over scenic Tahneta Pass with spectacular vistas of Matanuska Glacier.
 Travel along Wrangell-St. Elias National Park and Preserve, the largest park in the United States.
 The area boasts glaciers larger than the island of Manhattan and is home to nine of the sixteen highest peaks in North America.
 Overnight in Tok, the “Dog Sled Capital of the World.”

 Day 4: Tok,Whitehorse